Elections & Voting

 Important Upcoming Election Information and Dates:

-Sample Ballot: Sample ballots for upcoming elections/voting days will be posted and can be viewed, when they become available, by clicking the link at the bottom of this page.
+Sample Ballot: Sample ballots for upcoming elections/voting days will be posted and can be viewed, when they become available, by clicking the link on the Town Home Page.

 New Hampshire law requires that you vote in person at the polling place for your town or ward unless you: